He Ran the Fastest Marathon Dressed as a Battery!

-Guinness World Record Attempt at 2018 Scotiabank Toronto Waterfront Marathon
+Guinness World Record Attempt Completed at 2018 Scotiabank Toronto Waterfront Marathon

-Why attempt a Guinness World Record (GWR) running as a battery?
+Why did he attempt a Guinness World Record (GWR) running as a battery?

 Blaine Penny’s son Evan (14) tragically developed a mitochondrial disease (Mito) 10 years ago at the age of 4, which left him a spastic quadriplegic who is non-verbal and tube fed.
 This video provides a glimpse into the challenges Evan faces living with Mito, and the journey for the Penny family.